TheMarex/ba-thesis/text/4_stabilizer.md

 To control the ZMP and CoM it is desirable to have a reference system that is static with respect to the ground in each support phase.
 It is convenient to place the reference coordinate system in the center of the respective support polygon.
-That means we place the ground frame at the TCP of the respective foot in single support phase.
+That means we place the ground frame at the TCP of the respective foot in each single support phase.
 As the ground frame should be aligned with the floor, we use the projection of the foot poses to the floor plane.
 In dual support phase, we calculate the pose from the position by $p = \frac{1}{2} \cdot (p_{left} + p_{right})$ and